 How To Store Chocolate?

-Chocolate needs to be stored in a dark and dry place like a pantry or a cabinet in your kitchen, as the ideal storage temperature is between 54 °F and 61 °F (or 12°C and 16°C), a few degrees higher or lower is okay too but this is the standard condition of storage for chocolate.
+Chocolate needs to be stored in a dark and dry place like a pantry or a cabinet in your kitchen, as the ideal storage temperature is between 54 °F and 61 °F (or 12°C and 16°C), a few degrees higher or lower is okay too but this is the standard condition of storage for it.

 You should also store your treat away from any strong odors like garlic and spices, as it can taint the flavor of the bar and you will lose your bar due to the bad taste.
 You should also remember to store your bar away from any sources of heat, as heat can negatively affect the quality of the chocolate.